 - The Institute’s dedicated staff focus entirely on student success.

 - MSA students occupy a modern facility used exclusively for the program.

-- Located on a beautiful 1200-acre campus, the Institute is just steps away from the spectacular Hunt Library, new campus housing, and golf course.
+- Located on a beautiful 1200-acre Centennial Campus, the Institute is just steps away from the spectacular Hunt Library, new campus housing, and golf course.

 - The MSA garners consistently high satisfaction ratings among students and alumni.